 I moved to Berkeley 3 months ago, and my social network is still crystallizing.
-I went to a large ACX meetup yesterday and got the individual contacts of people I’m interested in seeing again.
+I went to a large ACX meetup yesterday and obtained the individual contacts of people I liked.
 Those contacts are sitting at the top of my chat app, stressing me out a little.
 Halfway into the meetup, I realized what I should have done to improve my networking process significantly:

 Plan a smaller (10-20 people?) event at my house for ~10 days out.
 Have the invite ready when I go to the big meetup.
 Hand out the invite link profligately.

 I got the contact info of 4 people, but in fact I met closer to 10 that I would have been happy to invite to an event at my house.
-Having someone at my house over once is less costly than having their contact info, because having someone’s contact info is a todo, which requires me to consider and talk to them individually.
+Having someone at my house over once is less costly than having their contact info – having someone’s contact info is a todo which requires me to consider whether and how to see them again.

 If I had given them a Partiful invite link, these two things would have happened: